The Best Things to Do in Antalya

 12: Go Sailing

 Any list of fun things to do in Antalya should include sailing because the region is a central hub of the Turkish Riviera.
 As one of the main sailing ports on the turquoise blue, southwest coast, many budget travelers board daily lazy cruise boat trips leaving from most harbors in coastal resorts.
-Those with a bit more money to spend usually book a 3 to 4 night trip on a traditional Turkish gulet boat that sails up the coastline to Fethiye, passing by coastal attractions and small towns and villages, making this an excellent way to explore Mediterranean Turkey.
+Those with a bit more money to spend usually book a 3 to 4 night trip on a traditional Turkish gulet boat that sails up the coastline to Fethiye, passing by coastal attractions and small towns and villages, making this an excellent way to explore Mediterranean Turkey and water activities in Antalya.